Financial District locality overview

 That delay creates the local risk.
 One chair, a planter line, a child stepping out with an adult, or a pet choosing the same open corner can all make the balcony active while the safety decision keeps getting deferred.

-People looking for balcony safety nets in Financial District usually want a result that feels clean, premium, and easy to accept on a newer tower front.
+People looking for balcony safety nets in Financial District usually want a result that feels clean, well-finished, and easy to accept on a newer tower front.

 The strongest local result secures the edge before 'we will do it later' becomes the default explanation for too long.